Frédéric Beigbeder

 Frédéric Beigbeder ([fʁedeʁik bɛɡbede]; born 21 September 1965) is a French writer, literary critic and television presenter.
-He won the Prix Interallié in 2003 for his novel Windows on the World and the Prix Renaudot in 2009 for his book Un roman français.
+He won the Prix Interallié in 2003 for his novel Windows on the World and the Prix Renaudot in 2009 for his book A French Novel.
 He is also the creator of the Flore and Sade Awards.
 In addition, he is the executive director of Lui, a French adult entertainment magazine.

 Life and career

 Beigbeder was born into a privileged family in Neuilly-sur-Seine, Hauts-de-Seine.
-His mother, Christine de Chasteigner, is a translator of mawkish novels (Barbara Cartland et al.); his brother is Charles Beigbeder, a businessman.
+His mother, Christine de Chasteigner, is a translator of novels (Barbara Cartland et al.); his brother is Charles Beigbeder, a businessman.
 He studied at the Lycée Montaigne and Louis-le-Grand, and later at the Institut d'Etudes Politiques de Paris and the CELSA Paris-Sorbonne.
 Upon graduation at the age of 24, he began work as a copywriter in Young & Rubicam, then as an author, broadcaster, publisher, and dilettante.